-Oral communication skills are developed at the advanced level.
-Focus is on accent reduction, listening comprehension, appropriate language usage in various registers and oral presentations using classroom technology.
-Placement in the course is contingent upon COMPASS Listening score or successful completion of EAP for Success Academic Communication Skills I. \Institutional load credit only
+This course develops oral communication skills at the advanced level.
+Focus is on listening comprehension, note taking, appropriate language usage in various registers, and oral presentations.
+Placement in the course is contingent upon COMPASS Listening score or successful completion of EAP for Success Listening/Speaking Skills.
+Institutional load credit only.

-EAP 0095 - EAP Writing/Grammar Workshop I (2\)
+EAP 0095 - EAP Writing/Grammar Workshop I (2)